azeemyoonus/Automate_The_Boring_Stuff_With_Python/Chapter 4/README.md

-6. What does bacon.index('cat') evaluate to?
+6 What does bacon.index('cat') evaluate to?

 A.

 	1

-7. What does bacon.append(99) make the list value in bacon look like?
+7.What does bacon.append(99) make the list value in bacon look like?

 A.

 	[3.14,'cat',11,'cat',true,99]

-8. What does bacon.remove('cat') make the list value in bacon look like?
+8.What does bacon.remove('cat') make the list value in bacon look like?

 A.

 	[3.14,11,'cat',True]

-9. What are the operators for list concatenation and list replication?
+9.What are the operators for list concatenation and list replication?

 A.

 	list concatenation - +

 	list replication - *

-10. What is the difference between the append() and insert() list methods?
+10.What is the difference between the append() and insert() list methods?

 A.

 	append() will add the values only to the end of the list, while insert() will add the values anywhere in the list.

-11. What are two ways to remove values from a list?
+11.What are two ways to remove values from a list?

 A.

 	del()

 	remove()

-12. Name a few ways that list values are similar to string values.
+12.Name a few ways that list values are similar to string values.

 A.

 	Both list and strings can be passed to len(), have indexes and slices, be used in for loops, be concatenated or replicated, and be used with the in and not in operators.

-13. What is the difference between lists and tuples?
+13.What is the difference between lists and tuples?

 A.

 	List are mutable,it can be modified.
 Tuples are immutable ,it cant be modified.

-14. How do you type the tuple value that has just the integer value 42 in it?
+14.How do you type the tuple value that has just the integer value 42 in it?

 A.

 	(42,)

-15. How can you get the tuple form of a list value?
+15.How can you get the tuple form of a list value?
 How can you get the list form of a tuple value?

 A.

 	tuple() and list() function respectively.

-16. Variables that “contain” list values don’t actually contain lists directly.
+16.Variables that “contain” list values don’t actually contain lists directly.
 What do they contain instead?

 A.

 	They conatin the references to list values.

-17. What is the difference between copy.copy() and copy.deepcopy()?
+17.What is the difference between copy.copy() and copy.deepcopy()?

 A.

 	copy.copy() - used to make a duplicate copy of a mutable values like in the list,dictionary ,and not just a copy of a reference

 	copy.deepcopy() - used to copy the inner lists of a list.